VeekhThor/Nourish-Nexus/README.md

-# Nourish Nexus Marketing Dataset
+# Nourish Nexus Data Analysis Project

 In this project, I am stepping into the role of a Data Analyst working for a market research firm called Nourish Nexus.
 Nourish Nexus collaborates with a retail vendor specializing in food and beverage products.